ecasellas/postproc-er/README.md

 ## Results

 The results of the postprocessing methodologies indicate that the neural network approach yields the best performance in improving temperature forecasts.
-As shown in the figure below, the neural network model significantly reduces forecast mean absolute error (MAE) compared to the original COSMO model outputs and other postprocessing methods.
+As shown in the figure below, the neural network model significantly reduces forecast mean error (ME) and mean absolute error (MAE) compared to the original COSMO model outputs and other postprocessing methods.

 ![mean_error](comparison_me.png)